IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 ### Triangular Brush
 **Please wash and rinse the bristles of all the brushes before use.**
-Comfortable handle, slightly larger in size and has a bit more weight than the straight brushes.
+This brush has a comfortable handle and is slightly larger in size than the straight brushes.
-It's shape helps stop it from rolling away and it comes with useful little cap to protect the bristles from dust and damage when not in use.
+It's shape also helps it not rolling away when placed on a table.

 <div class="gallery" data-columns="2">
 	<img src="/images/Photo_Blog/Brush_2.jpg">
 	<img src="/images/Photo_Blog/Brush.jpg">
 </div>
+All brushes come with a useful little cap to protect the bristles from collecting dust when not in use.

 ---